-All students must form an advisory committee within six weeks of passing the Qualifying Exam, i.e. the start of Candidacy.
+All students must form a Dissertation Advisory Committee (sometimes also referred to as a thesis advisory committee) within six weeks of passing the Qualifying Exam, i.e. the start of Candidacy.
 Members of the advisory committee will have the appropriate expertise to help students successfully navigate their dissertation research projects, provide professional development advice, and should be viewed as a valuable resource.
 Members can be consulted both informally, as well as during the formal advisory committee meetings.